-Our partner restaurants care deeply about their communities and the well-being of those less fortunate than themselves.
-They choose to partner with Mealshare to make an impact and give back, in a way that fits their business – sharing wholesome meals with people!
-We also raise awareness for hunger issues as well as our partner restaurants through a number of marketing channels.
-We hope you will fiercely support our partner restaurants, and continue to enjoy their delicious food knowing that they care about not only their own business, but also for the community and world they live in.
+Joining Mealshare helps our restaurants build deeper connections with their staff and their community.
+We hope you will fiercely support our partners, and continue to enjoy their delicious food, knowing that they care about not only their own business, but also for the community and world they live in.

-At Mealshare we believe it is our responsibility to be open and honest with our partners and the Mealshare community.
-Twice a year we receive ‘giving reports’ from our partner charities which outline how many meals were served because of Mealshare.
-These giving reports are made available to partner restaurants to ensure we meet our commitment.
-In addition, we have a Board of Advisors, as well as a Board of Directors who ensures responsibilities are being met.
+At Mealshare, we believe it is our responsibility to be open and honest with our partners and the Mealshare community.
+We have signed contracts from each of our partner charities confirming that our funds will be used to provide meals.
+We also receive annual Giving Confirmation Reports from our partner charities in each of our major cities that outlines how many meals were served because of Mealshare.
+These giving reports are made available to partner restaurants both to ensure our commitment to transparency and confirm the impact their partnership has made.
+In addition, we have a Board of Directors that oversees our operations and ensures responsibilities are being met.

 If you have additional questions, please reach out to us at email@example.com.